Gas vs Electric Dryer: How To Make The Right Decision?

 In order to convert a natural gas dryer to a liquid propane one, you need a specific kit.
 You also need to contact the local company, which must install a storage tank as well as gas lines.
 Plus, you should work with a professional technician to install the gas dryer.

 With an electric dryer, things are much simpler.
 This appliance simply needs to be plugged into a 240-volt outlet.
 In the laundry room, or wherever your setup is made for the washer and dryer bundle, you will most likely find a heavy-duty electrical outlet.
 You might also have specially designated breakers in your home’s electrical box.
+If you don’t have this heavy duty outlet, you need an electrical contractor to professionally install it from your main panel.

 Other Things To Consider